Jeff Sims

-Jeff Sims (born January 1, 2002) is an American college football quarterback for the Arizona State Sun Devils.
-He formerly played for the Georgia Tech Yellow Jackets and the Nebraska Cornhuskers.
+Jeff Sims (born January 1, 2002) is an American football quarterback.
+He played college football for the Georgia Tech Yellow Jackets, the Nebraska Cornhuskers, and the Arizona State Sun Devils.

 Early life

 Sims played high school football for Sandalwood High School in Jacksonville, Florida from 2016 to 2020.
 He served as the team's starting quarterback starting in his sophomore year.
-While initially hoping to play college football for the Miami Hurricanes, the team showed no interest in him, and he instead was drawn towards the Florida State Seminoles under then-head coach Willie Taggart.
-In February 2019, he committed to Florida State, with the prospect of being a backup quarterback to James Blackman.
-Later that year, he competed in the Elite 11 quarterback competition.
-On December 11, following Florida State's firing of Taggart and hiring of Mike Norvell as new head coach, he rescinded his commitment to Florida State, and on December 18, he signed to the Georgia Tech Yellow Jackets.
-Ultimately, Sims had received over a dozen offers from schools in the NCAA Division I Football Bowl Subdivision, including Florida State, Georgia Tech, and the Maryland Terrapins.
+He initially hoped to play college football for the Miami Hurricanes.
+The team showed no interest in him, and instead he was drawn toward the Florida State Seminoles under then-head coach Willie Taggart.
+He committed to Florida State in February 2019, with the prospect of being a backup quarterback to James Blackman.
+He competed in the Elite 11 quarterback competition later that year.
+Florida State fired Taggart and hired Mike Norvell as the new head coach.
+Sims rescinded his commitment to Florida State on December 11.
+He signed a letter of intent for the Georgia Tech Yellow Jackets on December 18.
+Sims received more than a dozen offers from schools in the NCAA Division I Football Bowl Subdivision, including Florida State, Georgia Tech, and the Maryland Terrapins.
 247Sports.com ranked him the No. 10 dual-threat quarterback in the country and the No. 223 recruit overall.
 In January 2020, he played in the Under Armour All-America Game, a high school football all-star game, where he was part of the winning team.

 Sims's uncle, Mike Sims-Walker, is a former football player who played in the National Football League for the Jacksonville Jaguars.